 Keystone plug is the matching male connector, usually attached to the end of a cable or cord.

-Mixing Cat5 cables, jacks and Cat 6 cables and Keystone Jacks. – The general consensus it that it should work ok but try not to.
+Mixing Cat5 cables, jacks and Cat 6 cables and Keystone Jacks. – The general consensus it that it should work, but try not to do it.
 For example: Cat6 cable has a thicker copper wire and insulation and the cat6 jacks are made to take this into consideration.